Apply for the Postgraduate Certificate in Occupational Medicine (PGCertOccMed) through the Wellington campus in 2018Apply Now

-The Postgraduate Certificate in Occupational Medicine (PGCertOccMed) is a one-year, part-time, distance-taught programme that provides basic core competencies for medical practitioners who look after the occupational health and safety of aviation industry personnel.
+The Postgraduate Certificate in Occupational Medicine (PGCertOccMed) is a one-year, part-time, distance-taught programme that provides core competencies for medical practitioners who provide occupational health services at a non-specialist level.
+It is particularly suitable for General Practitioners,Family Doctors, Internal Medicine Specialists, Neurologists etc. who consult on health and wellbeing and the workplace.

 The Postgraduate Certificate in Occupational Medicine (PGCertOccMed) is also available through Distance Learning.